 Baldwin Academic Wing

-The Baldwin Academic Wing will occupy the entire fifth floor of McLendon.
+The Baldwin Academic Wing will occupy the entire third floor of McLendon.
 While the area is open to all upperclass resident students, the space is intended for students with strong academic interests.
 This wing is instituted to provide students a scholarly environment centered on their classes and studies.
 Students must be pre-approved to reside on this floor.
 Contact the Housing Office if interested.

 - Baldwin- ground floor, rooms 013, 014A, 014B, 015, 017